 Health and The Mediterranean Diet

 Since the initial studies of the Mediterranean diet by Dr. Keys, many more studies have surfaced.
 A popular study released in 2013, called “PREDIMED”, found a significant reduction in cardiovascular disease.
 However, this study was only conclusive in showing significant reductions in men.
 The PREDIMED study was substantial because it included over 7,000 people.
-The results of the original PREDIMED study was then used in many other research projects.
+The results of the original PREDIMED study were then used in many other research projects.

 A year after the original PREDIMED research, a large portion of the subjects (over 1,200 people) were then analyzed to see if the Mediterranean diet helped assist in reversing metabolic syndrome.
 The results concluded that the Mediterranean diet may indeed help reverse metabolic syndrome.
 Many other studies, assisted by the original PREDIMED study, showed benefits in avoiding heart failure and coronary disease .